TechHutTV/homelab/netbird/README.md

 ## Nginx Proxy Manager (NPM)

-I like to use Nginx Proxy Manager as its has a wonderful GUI and it's easy to use.
-I will spin this up in a seperate stack to keep the services indepentant from NetBird.
+I like to use Nginx Proxy Manager as it has a wonderful GUI and it's easy to use.
+I will spin this up in a separate stack to keep the services independent from NetBird.
 Back up to your home directory and make a new directory.

 ```bash
 cd ~